laith-dev/encryption-decryption/README.md

-Encrypt-Decrypt your data from the command line using two algorithms:
+Encrypt-Decrypt any text from the command line using two algorithms:

 1- Shift: it shifts each letter by the specified number according to its order in the alphabet in a circle (i.e. if the letter z is shifted by 1, it becomes a).